underscoreio/essential-scala/src/pages/sequencing/function-types.md

  - A function expecting a supertype of `A` is also ok, because the `A` we have in the box will have all the properties that the function expects.

  - A function expecting a subtype of `A` is not ok, because our value may in reality be a different subtype of `A`.

+## Methods on Functions

+As functions are instances of a `Function` class it's natural to ask what methods we get from the class apart for the `apply` method.